2026 WORLD CUP GROUP H | Spain among World Cup favourites, Cape Verde making history

 SAUDI ARABIA

-The Green Falcons are in a challenging and might be hard-pressed to earn positive results against especially Spain and Uruguay.
+The Green Falcons are in a challenging group and might be hard-pressed to earn positive results, especially against Spain and Uruguay.

 Saudi Arabia are not considered a dark horse despite famously beating Argentina in the 2022 edition.
-They will probably battle it for Cape Cerde to try to be among the eight best third-placed finishers that progress to the last 32.
+They will probably battle it out with Cape Verde to try to be among the eight best third-placed finishers who progress to the last 32.

+As a Gulf powerhouse, what is in the Saudis’ favour is they have plenty of World Cup experience and pedigree, with seven previous qualifications, all since 1994.

 URUGUAY

-Uruguay head to this World Cup as a dangerous contenders under hugely experienced former Chile and Leeds United coach Marcelo Bielsa, eager to improve on the previous tournament disappointments.
+Uruguay head to this World Cup as dangerous contenders under experienced former Chile and Leeds United coach Marcelo Bielsa, eager to improve on previous tournament disappointments.

 Would you like to comment on this article?